 c.
 Handicapped permits are valid only for a limited time as defined at the time of issuance.
 The university may withdraw a temporary handicapped permit at any time.

 d.
 Vehicles displaying a handicapped permit may park in any handicapped parking space.
 Any other vehicle parked in any handicapped space may be fined and/or impounded.

-B. Seminars and Meetings: Department heads may request temporary parking permits from the University Police Department and distribute them to participants involved in seminars, meetings, or courses.
+A. Seminars and Meetings: Department heads may request temporary epermits from the University Police Department.
+Participants involved in seminars, meetings, or courses must notify of vehicle information.
 A list should be forwarded to the Parking Control Supervisor, University Police showing the course, location, estimated attendance, and inclusive dates at least one week prior to the beginning of the meeting.
-Group rates for parking are located under BAYSIDE PARKING.

 V. Parking Violations and Fines: CITATIONS WILL ONLY BE PROCESSED AT UNIVERSITY POLICE DEPT, NOT THE SANDDOLLAR OFFICE.

 A. No on-street parallel parking is permitted regardless of color of the curb.